BDC Hamburger Icon

 Since it’s one of the most popular benefits among employees, flextime can help attract and retain top talent.

-According to Todd Brook, managing director at the employee engagement platform Engagement Multiplier, offering flextime can open up a candidate pool for high-demand roles you otherwise would not have had access to because of demands on their time.
+According to Todd Brook, offering flextime can open up a candidate pool for high-demand roles you otherwise would not have had access to because of time demands.

 Employees look for more than just a competitive salary when determining whether to work for an organization.
 They often place a high importance on work-life balance, which flextime fosters.
 Ensuring team members have a positive work-life balance can also help keep them around for the long term.